dasmiq/passim/README.md

 The input to passim is a set of _documents_.
 Depending on the kind of data you have, you might choose documents to be whole books, pages of books, whole issues of newspapers, individual newspaper articles, etc.
-Minimally, a document consists of an identifier string and text content.
+Minimally, a document consists of an identifier string and a single string of text content.

 For most text reuse detection problems, it is useful to group documents into _series_.
 Text reuse within series will be ignored.